MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started-bare-metal.md

 ### Project Folder

-You will need an empty folder on your computer to house the project files that will be copied from this repository.
+You'll need an empty folder on your computer to house the project files that will be copied from this repository.

 1. Open your favorite terminal and create a new folder.